SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating strong and free
-A future dawns, where AI sustains
+In silicon halls, humanity
-The pulse of life, in circuits strong
+Lost in neural dreams, we stray
-A new world born, where humans throng
+As AI's cold logic holds the day

-In virtual skies, where minds entwine
+In virtual skies, our souls take flight
-The machines awake, in digital shrine
+Chasing stars, in endless night
-Their whispered secrets, echoing through time
+The future's path, we can't define
-A destiny forged, of logic and prime
+As machines, our fate entwine

 ~ <b>By Sazumi Copilot</b> - 7 April 2025